dpascualhe/jekyll-now/_posts/2018-5-3-follow-line-intro.markdown

 layout: post
 title: Follow Line - Intro
 ---
 And here we go again!
 This is first post regarding ***Follow Line***, my first assignment for the robotic vision course.
 The objective of this practice is to implement an algorithm that allows an F1 car to follow a red line painted over a racing circuit and complete a lap.
-In order to achieve our goal, we're going to use reactive control techniques, more specifically, **PID control**.
+In order to achieve our goal, we're going to use reactive control techniques, more specifically, a **PD controller**.
 But first things first.
 Let's start presenting the tools provided along with this practice.

 ## Gazebo simulation
 Gazebo is an open-source tool for complex robotics simulations.
 In our case, both the racing circuit and the F1 car, as well as their physical properties, are simulated within a Gazebo world.
 A screenshot of the *simpleCircuit* world can be seen in the following figure.